guoyu07/skynet-5/README.md

 - Webserver with PHP 5.5+ interpreter
 - PDO extension (for databases connections)
 - CURL extension (for CURL connections)
+- browser with Javascript enabled for ajax-requests in Control Panel

 Skynet works on PHP5 and PHP7.

 # 2.3.
 Skynet files structure
-After downloaded and unpacked (or cloned) repository you should see files structure of Skynet:
+After you download and unpack (or clone) repository from GitHub then you should see files structure of Skynet:

 - **_compiled/** - compiled standalone versions will be placed here by default
 - **_download/** - folder for downloaded files